Jefferson College (Missouri): Academics

-Music, Theater and Fine Arts

-Jefferson College PACE Series offers cultural programs and events for the people of Jefferson County to attend and enjoy concerts, plays, musicals and gallery exhibits.
-Nationally acclaimed guest artists perform in addition to the college's music and theater performances.

 Athletics

 Jefferson College is a member of the National Junior College Athletic Association Division I, NJCAA Region XVI and the Missouri Community College Athletic Conference.

 The college fields teams in men's baseball and soccer, and women's basketball, soccer, softball and volleyball.
 The teams are known as the Vikings.

 Jefferson College Foundation

-The mission of the Jefferson College Foundation is to support the growth and development of Jefferson College in ways that are beneficial to its students, faculty, staff and campus facilities.
-Founded in 1991, the Foundation continues to build relationships within the community, and making a positive difference in the lives of others through learning and cultural enrichment.
-The Foundation supports the educational opportunities at Jefferson College by hosting fun and exciting events.
-Proceeds from the events help provide scholarships for talented and deserving students in need of assistance.
-The Foundation also provides quality entertainment for members of the community and their families.
+Founded in 1991, the Foundation supports the educational opportunities at Jefferson College by hosting events.
+Proceeds from the events help provide scholarships for students in need of assistance.
+The Foundation also provides entertainment for members of the community and their families.

 Student life

-Victor the Viking is the Mascot of Jefferson College.
+Victor the Viking is the mascot of Jefferson College.

 Student media

 Jefferson College Television (JCTV) provides educational opportunities in broadcast journalism.

 Student organizations

 The Office of Student Development includes a variety of clubs and organizations on campus that provide students the opportunity to participate as members and/or take leadership roles.
 In addition, students are made aware of volunteer opportunities available within the community.